kubev2v/forklift-operator/docs/development.md

 The [opdev script](../tools/forklift-opdev.sh) resides in the tools directory of the operator repo.
 The only required option is -n , which is your Quay organization that hosts your operator development repos.
 You must be logged in to your cluster (as admin) and quay account prior attempting to run.

-If you need more details regarding these operator procedures please the [Operator SDK ansible tutorial](https://sdk.operatorframework.io/docs/building-operators/ansible/tutorial/).
+If you want more in-depth details regarding these operator procedures please check the [Operator SDK ansible tutorial](https://sdk.operatorframework.io/docs/building-operators/ansible/tutorial/).

 ## Development flow